gioblu/PJON/specification/PJON-network-services-list.md

 | `1`     | `PJON_DYNAMIC_ADDRESSING`   | PJON [dynamic addressing](/specification/PJON-dynamic-addressing-specification-v2.0.md) |
 | `100`   | `MODULE_INTERFACE`          | [ModuleInterface](https://github.com/fredilarsen/ModuleInterface) automation protocol   |

-If you have developed or have ported a network service on top of PJON feel free to open an [issue](https://github.com/gioblu/PJON/issues) to obtain a known service identification.
+If you have developed a network service on top of PJON feel free to open an [issue](https://github.com/gioblu/PJON/issues) to obtain a service identification.